goliatone/go-cms/docs/CMS_IMP.md

 Widgets follow the same dependency structure as the other slices: the container wires an in-memory service by default and upgrades to Bun + cache repositories when `di.WithBunDB` is provided.
 If the widgets feature flag is disabled the container returns `widgets.NewNoOpService()`.

 - **Repositories** – `NewContainer` primes memory repositories for definition, instance, translation, area definition, and area placement data. `configureRepositories` swaps in the Bun-backed implementations (`NewBunDefinitionRepositoryWithCache`, `NewBunInstanceRepositoryWithCache`, etc.) and clears the memory locale seed when a database connection is available.
-- **Registry** – the container always creates a `widgets.Registry`, registers the built-in definitions (currently a `newsletter_signup` widget), and passes it to the service through `widgets.WithRegistry`.
-Hosts can supply their own registry via `di.WithWidgetService` or by mutating the registry after construction.
+- **Registry** – the container always creates a `widgets.Registry`, hydrates it with `cfg.Widgets.Definitions`, and passes it to the service through `widgets.WithRegistry`.
+The default configuration keeps the `newsletter_signup` definition so existing deployments retain their built-in widget; hosts can replace the slice or clear it entirely to opt-out.
+Duplicate names are normalised (case-insensitive) and the last definition wins, making it easy to override the default without editing internal helpers.
 - **Area support** – area repositories are optional.
 When the container can provide `widgetAreaRepo` and `widgetPlacementRepo` (memory or Bun) it includes `widgets.WithAreaDefinitionRepository` and `widgets.WithAreaPlacementRepository`.
 If neither repository is configured, area APIs return `ErrAreaFeatureDisabled`, making it safe to ship applications that do not need placements yet.
 - **Visibility** – the service enforces `publish_on`/`unpublish_on` windows, rule-based scheduling, audience/segment filters, and locale allowlists through `EvaluateVisibility`. `ResolveArea` walks the primary locale, fallbacks, and finally the default locale to return the first visible widgets, cloning placement metadata for presentation.
 - **Bootstrap helpers** – `widgets.Bootstrap` wraps `EnsureDefinitions`/`EnsureAreaDefinitions`, allowing hosts to seed types and areas idempotently at startup even when the module is running in no-op mode or when definitions already exist.

+#### Registry configuration & migration

+Phase 4 externalises the built-in widget definition so applications can control the registry through configuration.
+Deployments that already used `cms.DefaultConfig()` continue to receive the `newsletter_signup` widget automatically because the default now seeds the same definition via `cfg.Widgets.Definitions`.
+To remove the default, set `cfg.Widgets.Definitions = nil` or an empty slice; to override it, replace the slice with your own definitions (later entries with the same name override earlier ones).

+#### Version retention configuration

+Phase 5 introduces the `cfg.Retention` block with per-slice version limits.
+The container now feeds the configured values into `content.WithVersionRetentionLimit`, `blocks.WithVersionRetentionLimit`, and `pages.WithPageVersionRetentionLimit`.
+Limits of zero preserve the previous “infinite history” behaviour; any positive value constrains how many drafts each service keeps before emitting `ErrContentVersionRetentionExceeded`, `ErrInstanceVersionRetentionExceeded`, or `ErrVersionRetentionExceeded`.
+The services log a warning via the module logger whenever a caller hits the ceiling so operators can adjust policies.
+Block versioning also gains first-class wiring: the container provisions the memory and Bun-backed instance version repositories and enables version retention whenever the `Versioning` feature is active.

 ### Scheduling Worker